 This is what works for me - a blend of two systems, with some of my own tweaks.
 But there are a number of other approaches that work for others.

 A number of people argue that filing e-mail is just a waste of time, since search tools can allow you to find any message you want.
 Merlin Mann said, "Organizing your email is like alphabetizing your recycling!"
 Gina Trapani suggests that all you really need is three folders: Follow Up, Archive, and Hold (a temporary holding place for important messages you'll be referring to in the next few days).

 I understand the arguments for this approach - and it does have a lot of appeal.
 I'm continually simplifying my filing system - but I'm not ready take the plunge to this system yet.

 If you have an e-mail filing (on non-filing) system that works for you, I'd love to hear about it!

 Monday, April 5, 2010

 Looking for jewelry storage solutions, and none of the usual solutions seems quite right?
 I've recently found some interesting products to help.
 Jewelry Drops has this piece for your necklaces.

 Another option is this wooden accessory holder - which can also work for belts. [via Lauren Halagarda, on Twitter]

 And finally, while I've written about jewelry mannequins before, this wall-mounted mannequin was new to me.
-Update on Nov.
-9, 2011: This specific item is no longer available, but a similar one is.
-It's also available in black.
+Update on June 19, 2014: I'm no longer finding this product for sale.

 Want to see more jewelry organizing options?
 You can see all my jewelry-storage posts here.